raomin/ESPAltherma/README.md

 ### My Daikin heat pump is not an Altherma.
 Can I still control it?

 No, ESPAltherma supports only Altherma protocol.
-Other (older) units also have a serial port but using other protocols that would require extra reverse engineering to be implemented.
+Other (AC only) units also have a serial port but using other protocols that would require extra reverse engineering to be implemented.

 ### How can I update ESPAltherma remotely?

 Yes!
 ESPAltherma source code is upgraded often.
 Your ESPAltherma can be updated Over-The-Air without having to unplug it from the heat pump:

 1. Download the updated code from the repository (or pull new changes) and report your configuration.
-2. Open platformio.ini and uncomment the following line:
+2. Open platformio.ini and uncomment the following line on your specific environment:

 ```ini
 upload_port = ESPAltherma.local